What to do

 Restaurant du Gîte du Mont Albert ($$$)

-Chef Jean-Alexandre Dubé will welcome you to the friendly dining room of Gîte du Mont Albert for his renowned table d’hôte with its fine gourmet dishes prepared using the best local and regional products.
+You will be warmly welcomed in the friendly dining room of Gîte du Mont Albert for his renowned table d’hôte with its fine gourmet dishes prepared using the best local and regional products.
 You can even have a picnic lunch to take with you when you visit the national park (order the day before!)
 Note that dinner is by reservation only.

 Auberge Château Lamontagne Restaurant ($$$-$$$$)